 Southern Arizona is literally a desert.
 In fact, it is known as the Sonoran Desert Region and spans all of the way up to the Mogollon Rim.
 Desert animals such as javelina, coyote, bighorn sheep, bobcat, cottontail, Mexican wolf, bats, and jackrabbits all live in this area.
 Southern Arizona is also home to rattlesnakes and scorpions, both of which are among some of the most well-known desert animals.

 Being located in a desert, the Douglas city area is also very susceptible to droughts.
-More than half of the state of Arizona entered a severe drought statusOpens in a new tab. in 2020.
-Wells used for water pumping Opens in a new tab.in Cochise County are coming up dry after years of use.
+More than half of the state of Arizona entered a severe drought status in 2020.
+Wells used for water pumping in Cochise County are coming up dry after years of use.
 Dry wells are leaving residents in desperate need of water.

 14. Insects and Pests

-There are many types of insects and pestsOpens in a new tab. that infest homes and businesses in Douglas.
+There are many types of insects and pests that infest homes and businesses in Douglas.
 Some of these include bark beetles, black widows, sun spiders or wind scorpions, palo verde beetle, centipedes, ants, conenose bugs, blister beetles, scorpions, false chinch bugs, and drain flies.

 Other frustrating critters found in the area are rattlesnakes, coral snakes, Gila monsters, roof rats, cicadas, tarantulas, pinacate beetles, and bees.